 Springtime is here, and that means annoying, airborne irritants and specks are hanging in the air (among other things).
 But the health of the air you’re inhaling in your Gainesville house doesn’t need to be the only way.
-If you take sufficient steps to prep your space and HVAC system, you can lower the probability of allergies and sickness developing, and you could even diminish proximity to other airborne particles and grime, which will help you be healthier and happier.
+If you take sufficient steps to ready your space and HVAC system, you can reduce the possibility of allergies and sickness developing, and you may even diminish proximity to additional airborne particles and grime, which will help you be healthier and happier.
 It all comes down to a quality HEPA filter.

 It Could Help Stop Sickness

-Can your HEPA air filter help keep you from getting sick?
+Can your HEPA air filter help keep you from catching a sickness?
 Depends on the situation.
 HEPA filters can’t protect your home from a virus.
-There is also no guarantee that any HEPA air filter will stop other afflictions, such as the flu, cold, or allergies.
+There is also no way to guarantee that any HEPA air filter will prevent other sicknesses, such as the flu, cold, or allergies.
 But a quality HEPA filter can enhance your odds of not getting sick, when paired with well-known best practices.

-According to Center for Disease Control and Prevention studies, industrial-grade air filters are producing positive information when it comes to preventing the spread of contaminants that float in the air.
-However, these systems are much more expensive than normal home filters.
+As demonstrated by Center for Disease Control and Prevention studies, industrial-grade air filters are producing positive information when it comes to limiting the increase of contaminants that float in the air.
+However, these systems are much more pricier than consumer-grade filters.
 HEPA filters for family homes also continue to improve.
-There are quite a few tests that have confirmed the effectiveness of HEPA filters extracting mold spores, asbestos, odors, smoke and bacteria from your Gainesville home’s air.
-Still, plenty of airborne ailments or viruses are too miniature for a HEPA filter to keep them from moving through the air of a usual home.
+There are quite a few tests that have confirmed the effectiveness of HEPA filters intercepting mold spores, asbestos, odors, smoke and bacteria from your Gainesville home’s air.
+Still, several airborne illnesses or viruses are too miniature for a HEPA filter to stop them from moving through the air of a usual home.

-HEPA filters can bring down the chance of catching an array of ailments related to regular exposure to micro particles moved by construction and other home cleaning activities.
-For instance, if you’re redoing rooms of your house, enjoy a hobby inclined to move a bit of dirt or chemicals, or if your space is nearby select facilities, installing a HEPA filter could inhibit them from drifting throughout your home, hence helping to purify the air quality.
+HEPA filters can bring down the chance of catching an array of symptoms connected with regular exposure to micro particles moved by construction and other home cleaning activities.
+For instance, if you’re renovating rooms of your home, have a hobby inclined to move a bit of dirt or chemicals, or if your space is nearby select facilities, installing a HEPA filter could prevent them from drifting through your home, hence helping to purify the air quality.

-Remember, while a HEPA filter may minimize the probability of developing common airborne ailments, it is no alternative for appropriate hygiene and the instruction of medical personnel!
-Keep this information in mind as you care for your home and family.
+Don’t forget, while a HEPA filter could likely minimize your risk of developing common airborne ailments, it is no alternative for appropriate hygiene and the instruction of medical personnel!
+Keep this information top of mind as you care for your home and family.